iter8-tools/iter8/mkdocs/docs/contributing/overview.md

 Sometimes there won’t be any issues with these labels.
 That’s ok!
 There is likely still something for you to work on.
-If you want to contribute but you don’t know where to start or can't find a suitable issue, you can reach out to us over the [Iter8 slack workspace](https://join.slack.com/t/iter8-tools/shared_invite/zt-awl2se8i-L0pZCpuHntpPejxzLicbmw) for help finding something to work on.
+If you want to contribute but you don’t know where to start or can't find a suitable issue, you can reach out to us over the [Iter8 Slack workspace](https://join.slack.com/t/iter8-tools/shared_invite/zt-awl2se8i-L0pZCpuHntpPejxzLicbmw) for help finding something to work on.

 Once you see an issue that you'd like to work on, please post a comment saying that you want to work on it.
 Something like "I want to work on this" is fine.